fuerst/drugrant/README.md

 vagrant up --provider virtualbox
 ```

-This command will create a VM controlled by Vagrant.
+This command will load and create a VM controlled by Vagrant.

 At this to your hosts file to access the VM: